Day in the Life

 practicing in groups or health care organizations that provide backup

-less independent than solo practitioners of the past.
+than the solo practitioners of the past.
+Surgeons and anesthesiologists

 physicians and surgeons work long, irregular hours.
-Over one-third of
+Forty three percent

-2004.
-Only 8 percent of all physicians and surgeons worked part-time,
+percent of all physicians and surgeons worked part-time.
+Physicians and

-must travel frequently between office and hospital to care for their
+surgeons travel between office and hospital to care for their patients.

-patients.
-Those who are on call deal with many patients' concerns over
+While on call, a physician will deal with many patients' concerns over

 Note: Some resources in this section are provided by the US Department